- Elevation: 2,086 m (6,848 ft)

 It takes 3-4 leisurely hours to climb to the crater’s edge from the Sukawana / Kertawangi starting point and you can either continue left to ‘bag’ the very highest point (allow an extra hour there and back) before returning the same way or making a traverse by trekking round the edge of both craters and down to the Kawah Ratu tourist car park (Jaya Giri).
 If you wish to get to the Jaya Giri car park on the edge of Kawah Ratu as quickly as possible (approximately 40 minutes), follow the trail in an anti-clockwise direction to the small warung at the trail junction by the mast compound and straight on down the southern crater edge of Kawah Ratu.

 Bagging information by Daniel Quinn.

-|Getting there||Take an angkot to Lembang and then onward to the volcano.
-A taxi can be hired in Bandung for the whole day.
+- Getting there: Take an angkot to Lembang and then onward to the volcano.
+A taxi or car and driver can be hired in Bandung for the whole day.
 There is also the option of ojek transport.
 Assume about one hour from Bandung to the entrance gates by car or motorbike.
 Don’t necessarily follow Google Maps’ fastest route as it may lead you up to the wrong side of the mountain!

-|Water sources||There are many warungs selling drinks at the carpark and one on the summit ridge.
+- Water sources: There are many warungs selling drinks at the carpark and one on the summit ridge.

 Origins and Meaning